 top of page

-I grew up in a rural area outside of Akron, a city known for being the rubber capital of the world in the early the 20th century.
-As a kid I spent most of my time in the woods, there were bones and bullets in the woods.
-There was an oil well always pumping, the limestone rocks around it were coated with an orange film that smelled like chemicals.
-I went to college for painting in Akron.
-I liked to paint in my studio all night because the empty building felt outside of time.
+I grew up in a rural area south of Akron, Ohio.
+As a kid I spent most of my time in a woods collecting bones and bullet casings.
+There was an oil well always pumping, the limestone rocks around it were coated with an orange film that smelled like sulphur and scorched engine oil.

-Since beginning as a painter I have expanded into sound, digital art, and video; which I have shown internationally at film festivals, museums, galleries, and online.
+Since beginning as a painter I have expanded into sound, digital art, video and generative AI; which I have shown internationally at film festivals, museums, galleries, and online.

 bottom of page